NicolaiRuckel/dotfiles/README.md

 ### Gnome Terminal Theme

-Gnome Terminal does not have a configuration file for its themes, so the theme has to be installed manually as shown [here][nord-gnome-terminal].
+Gnome Terminal does not have a configuration file for its themes so I still have to find a good way to add it here.

 ## Dependencies

 Software I use, that may need to be present for some configurations to work properly.
+This list is probably incomplete.

 ### ZSH

 * [oh-my-zsh](https://ohmyz.sh/)

+#### ZSH Functions

+* highlight
+* fast-p
+* pdftotext
+* nvim
+* nvim-qt

 ### Neovim